-Martin County, FL - The Florida Department of Health in Martin County has issued a Health Alert for the presence of harmful blue-green algal toxins in the waters along the east shoreline of Lake Okeechobee at Port Mayaca Lock and Dam.
-This is in response to water samples taken by the Department of Environmental Protection (DEP) on April 4.
+Martin County, Fla. - The Florida Department of Health in Martin County (DOH-Martin) has issued a health alert for the presence of harmful blue-green algal toxins in Lake Okeechobee-S135LOCKDS, the L-47 Canal-S135LOCKUS and the C44 Canal-S308C C44C1.
+This is in response to water samples taken by the Department of Environmental Protection (DEP) on April 9, 2024.